Advertisement

 z critical value at alpha = 0.01 calculator solution

-Step 4: Compare the Z statistic to the Z critical and make the decision
+Step 4: Compare the Z statistic to the Z critical and make a decision

 From the question, the z statistic is -1.75.
 Since the absolute value of this test statistic (1.75) is less than the absolute z-critical value (2.33), we fail to reject the null hypothesis.